Learn More About

 New York State Aid for Part-Time Study (APTS)

-The Aid for Part-Time Study (APTS) program provides tuition assistance to undergraduate New York State residents matriculated in a degree program and enrolled between three to eleven credits per semester.
+The Aid for Part-Time Study (APTS) program provides tuition assistance to undergraduate New York State residents matriculated in a degree program and enrolled between three to eleven credits per semester in courses applicable to the student's program of study.

 To qualify, dependent students must have a New York State taxable family income less than $50,550.
 Independent students must have a New York State taxable family income less than $34,250.